gsauthof/playbook/firefox/README.md

 Firefox comes with 3 default themes (Dark, Default and Light) where the Dark one looks decent enough.

+## Bookmarked Keyword Searches

+The file `bookmarks.html` contains some useful [keyword searches][ks].
+It can be imported from the bookmark editor (`Ctrl+Shift+O`, 'Import and Backup' and then 'Import Bookmarks from HTML ...').
+A keyword search can be invoked by entering something like the following in the location bar:

+    g firefox
+    msgid 12595@star.cs.vu.nl

+The Google keyword search (`g`) has two features:

+- the search isn't redirected to a language specific Google page
+- the results page contains up to 100 results

+See also these [blog comments][19] for a discussion of Google search settings.

 [1]: https://github.com/gsauthof/utility#firefox-addons
 [2]: https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/